 You have a number of rights under OSHA.
 You have the right to a safe workplace and you have the right to stop work if there is a safety hazard or OSHA violation that puts you at imminent risk of danger.
 You have the right to make a complaint to OSHA or to request an inspection of your workplace if you suspect violations.
 You have the right to safety training and to be informed of any hazards that exist in your workplace.
 You also have the right to make a complaint against your employer for safety violations without retaliation.

-To learn more about your OSHA rights or for help enforcing those rights, you should speak with an attorney with experience representing clients dealing with workplace injuries.
-There are a vast array of protections provided to employees and you should not have to cope with an unsafe work environment in order to earn a living.How can I find out about mya rights under OSHA?
+To learn more about your OSHA rights or for help enforcing those rights, you should speak with a law firm that has experience representing clients dealing with workplace injuries.
+There are a vast array of protections provided to employees and you should not have to cope with an unsafe work environment in order to earn a living.How can I find out about my rights under OSHA?

 Your employer is required to post a Department of Labor poster in the workplace providing information about your OSHA rights.
 You may also visit the website of the Occupational Health and Safety Administration to learn about your rights and your employer’s obligations under OSHA.
 The Massachusetts Labor and Workforce Department can also be a source of information on workplace safety issues.
 If you have specific concerns about your rights or a potential OSHA violation, however, your best option may be to speak with a Massachusetts work injury lawyer who can review your situation.
 OSHA is a complicated piece of legislation with a great many requirements and you should have professional assistance in understanding and interpreting the important worker protection laws.How can I determine if an OSHA violation has occurred?